Amateur Photographer verdict

 Galaxy A55 5G · f/1.8 · 1/155s · 5.54mm · ISO50

 Colour reproduction is pleasing with bright colours, and quite saturated images.
-They’re definitely more saturated than most photos taken with the Google Pixel 8A, and viewed in isolation they look great.
-Whether you prefer what the Samsung produces or what Google phones produce will be down to personal preferences.
+They’re definitely more saturated than most photos taken with the Google Pixel 8A and, viewed in isolation, look great.
+Whether you prefer what the Samsung produces or what Google phones produce will be down to taste.
 For most people higher saturation will be preferable, but there were times when it was a little too strong.

 Greens can look a little bit too saturated.
 On the other hand, there were times when images were a little bit dull, but this is to be expected if you’re taking photos on a dull day, then your photos will also look quite dull.